 “Above all else, Professor Tillman has been an inspiration to thousands of UNC Kenan-Flagler students,” says Tucker.
 “I’m one of his incredibly grateful former students who has benefitted immensely from his guidance, wisdom and good humor over the years, so it gives me great pleasure to name this fund in his honor.”

 “UNC Kenan-Flagler relies more heavily on private support than ever before – it is the key differentiator between a good business school and a great one,” says Dean Doug Shackelford (BSBA ’80).
-“Through the Campaign for Carolina, the School must grow its philanthropic base of support to continue to provide an excellent education for our students and attract the world’s top faculty.
+“Through the Campaign for Carolina, the School must grow our philanthropic base of support to continue to provide an excellent education for our students and attract the world’s top faculty.
 The Rollie Tillman Jr. Development Fund gives us the resources to meet this critical need and, ultimately, realize our vision of becoming the best business school of the 21st century.”

 “It is my sincere hope that The Rollie Tillman Jr. Development Fund will help ensure that many future generations of UNC Kenan-Flagler students have the same educational opportunities that I have been so fortunate to experience,” adds Tucker.
 “It is also my hope that we can attract significant additional donations to the fund.
 Giving to the Tillman Fund offers donors the opportunity to see the value of their donation multiply over time, as each dollar donated will go to hiring more people to help us raise more money for the School.”